MEMS Mirrors & MEMS Modulators

-Our robust deformable mirror systems provide precise wavefront control and offer flexible mounting options, making our deformable mirrors the ideal mirrors for microscopic use.
+Our robust deformable mirrors provide precise wavefront control and offer flexible mounting options, making our deformable mirrors ideal for microscopic use.

 Boston Micromachines Corporation has a legacy of supporting the nation's top defense contractors as well as commercial entities in a number of defense applications which optimize performance using deformable mirrors.

-In contrast to liquid crystal modulators (LCMs), MEMS deformable mirrors have recently emerged as a surpassing alternative with significant advantages.
-MEMS DMs are more cost-effective, more optically efficient, and can perform at multiple wavelengths.
+In contrast to liquid crystal spatial light modulators (LC SLMs), MEMS deformable mirrors have recently emerged as an alternative with significant advantages.
+MEMS DMs are more optically efficient and are more versatile as they can perform at multiple wavelengths.

 "The BMC team’s flexibility and customer service have been nothing less than stellar and we truly appreciate you all.
 I look forward to continuing to work with you."

 "I have been using Boston Micromachines hardware for years to image and analyze exoplanets.
 Their hardware is high performance, robust and reliable and they are always open to various types of customizations.
 BMC hardware will be my first choice for wavefront correction in future applications."

 California Institute of Technology